-No idea where to stay in Tokyo for your first time visit?
+No idea where to stay in Tokyo for your first-time visit?

-Therefore, easiest access to train stations, popular restaurants, convenience stores, shopping and well-known attractions.
+Plus, you can easy access to train stations, popular restaurants, convenience stores, shopping and well-known attractions.

 When travelling in Tokyo, you’ve got 9 main areas to choose from, which include Shinjuku, Shibuya, Roppongi, Ginza, Tokyo Station, Asakusa, Ueno, Odaiba and Tokyo Disney Resort.

 Therefore, I will provide a super detailed discussion of each area so that you can pick the perfect spot to stay in Tokyo.

 Not only that, soon, I’m going to let you know my highly recommended area to stay in Tokyo to assist you speed up the process of finding the best hotel to stay in Tokyo.